Uberi/Fraction.ahk/README.md

 Adds `Fraction` object `Value` to the fraction and returns the fraction.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 The fraction is modified in place.

 ### SomeFraction := SomeFraction.Subtract(Value)

 Subtracts `Fraction` object `Value` from the fraction and returns the fraction.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 The fraction is modified in place.